SmartGameSandbox/GameSandBox/README.md

 6. logics behind.
 Brief outline/diagram like logic for creating an item, room, etc Jin
 7. code style (directory directions) (how actions should go to action, deck specific to deck) Brian

-##Technologies and libraries used
+## Technologies and libraries used
 1. MERN Stack: This game is built with React.js on the front end, Express.js and Node.js on the back end, with MongDB being used as our database option.
 2. [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket): We use Websocket for sending and receiving data between the client side and server side.
-3. [Konva](https://konvajs.org/docs/): A Canvas JavaScript framework that allows animations, transitions, layering and event handling etc. We use react-konva to handle the layering and interactions among various game components.
+3. [Konva](https://konvajs.org/docs/): A Canvas JavaScript framework that allows animations, transitions, layering and event handling etc. We use react-konva to handle the layering and the interactions among various game components.
+4. [multer](https://www.npmjs.com/package/multer): A node.js module which is primarily used for uploading images/files.
+It enables users to upload their own images and create customized games.
+5. [sharp](https://www.npmjs.com/package/sharp): Another node.js module that allows users to convert large images in common formats to smaller images of different dimensions.
+6. [Axios](https://www.npmjs.com/package/axios): Axios is used for sending  GET and POST requests and receiving response between client and server side.
+7. [bcryptjs](https://www.npmjs.com/package/bcryptjs): A JavaScript library that generates a 'salt' (a piece of randomly generated data) and combine it with the original password to perform hashing for additional security.
+8. [Dotenv](https://www.npmjs.com/package/dotenv): A node.js module that loads environment variables from a ".env" file into "process.env".
+9. [Heroku](https://www.heroku.com/):A cloud application platform for the deployment of our application